If you’ve heard of Pomeranians than you’ve likely heard of Jiffpom.

 Pomeranians have an amazing coat.

 Despite not being a working dog or having much association with water, the breed has a double coat to protect it.
 The long, harsh top coat and the shorter, soft, dense undercoat work together to protect this small dog from all types of weather.
-Poms wear their coats long, which means although it’s protective, it’s also high maintenance.
-To keep it from matting or knotting, the coat should be brushed several times a week, and the dog should see a groomer every 4-6 weeks.
+Pomeranians wear their coats long, which means although it’s protective, it’s also high maintenance.
+To keep it from matting or knotting, the coat should be brushed several times a week, and the Pomeranian should see a groomer every 4-6 weeks.

 You can see the long coat on this Pom as she walks.
 It’s rougher and coarser than the fur that is on her legs and her head.